Simple Fall Patterns Activity for Preschoolers

 I had some really adorable plastic fall manipulatives on hand from my classroom teaching days.
 And a really cute candy corn bowl was a fun way to present and use them.

-To get us started, I drew the beginning of an AB pattern (red, orange, red, orange) of circles on a strip of paper.
-We also experimented with an ABC pattern (red, orange, yellow).
+To start, I drew the beginning of an AB pattern (red, orange, red, orange) of circles on a strip of paper.
+We also tried an ABC pattern with red, orange, and yellow.

 I prompted my son to start on the left and work his way to the right lining up the items on the circles.
 When we got to the end of the circles on the paper I asked what came next in the pattern.